Home

 Head of Impact Investing

 Damien has an MSc in Management from Reims Management School and an MSc in Wealth and Asset Management from ESCP-EAP Paris Business School.
 He is also a CFA charter holder, being a regular member of the CFA Institute and CFA UK society.
 Before joining EQ Investors, Damien worked for Bank of America Merrill Lynch being responsible for asset allocation, security selection and portfolio construction.
-Damien now acts as the portfolio manager for the EQ Investors Positive Impact portfolios and brings an incredible enthusiasm for spreading the word about the benefits of impact investing.
+Damien now acts as the portfolio manager for the EQ Positive Impact & Future Leaders portfolios and brings an incredible enthusiasm for spreading the word about the benefits of impact investing.

 Connect